evuez/yaddl/README.md

  - `/`: A pair of values, space-separated.
 This means the first value should not contain any space.
 Output is a `[a, b]` list in `JSON` and `a | b` in `DOT`.
  - `'`: A string.

-`#` is only allowed one per node.
+`#` is only allowed once per node.
 Multiple `/` will result in a list of pairs.
 Multiple `'` will result in a multi-line string.
 Interleaving `/` or `'` with other annotations is not permitted:

 ```
 # quux, quuz